-A woman who cannot carry a pregnancy can use a gestational carrier to have a child that is genetically related to her and/or her partner.
-A woman might consider using a gestational carrier for a number of reasons, including:
+A woman who cannot carry a pregnancy can use a surrogate or a gestational carrier to have a child that is genetically related to her and/or her partner.
+A woman might consider using a gestational carrier or surrogate for a number of reasons, including:

 - Previous hysterectomy

 - Severe fibroids or previous myomectomy (fibroid surgery)

 - Being born without a uterus, or uterine abnormalities

 - Damage to the uterus (from infection or other causes)